Rwandans vote on constitution changes to let Kagame extend rule

 KIGALI Rwandans voted on Friday in a referendum on changing the constitution that would allow President Paul Kagame to extend his term in office, possibly until 2034, despite criticism of such an amendment by the United States and other Western donors.

-Kagame would be able to run again in 2017 after his second mandate ends if the changes are passed as expected.
+Kagame would be able to run again after his second mandate ends under the changes, which are expected to pass.
 Kagame, 58, has been president since 2000 but effectively in control since his rebel force marched into Kigali in 1994 to end a genocide.

-Kagame has not said if he would run again, but is widely expected to.
-Asked at the polling station if he would stay on, he told reporters: "What is happening is the people's choice.
-Ask people why they want me."

-The result, which analysts expect to be "yes", is likely to emerge later on Friday.
-Under the changes, Kagame could seek another seven-year term and two five-year terms after that.

 The United States, a major donor that has praised Kagame for rebuilding the nation since the genocide, said this month Kagame should resist the lure of power and step down in 2017 to allow a new generation of leaders to come through.